LiamMartens/xTend/README.md

 * A lot of helper functions to keep your code clean
 * A simple CLI to do basic interactions

+*Notice I ran some benchmarks using the `ab -c 10 -t 3` command and I average at around 650 rps on Lighttpd with PHP-CGI*

 ###Example
 You can find an example application in the `examples` directory.
 It's a very simple tasklist project.
 (Don't forget to set the app url when you run it)
 <br>